Critical Archive of the Visual and Related Arts

 Aurélien-Marie Lugné-Poë.
 1891.
 Oil on paper mounted on panel

-Given how obsessed he tended to be with texture and pattern, it's easy to forget that Vuillard was an impressive draftsman, which is bared in this painting.
+Given how obsessed he tended to be with texture and pattern, it's easy to forget that Vuillard was a gifted draftsman, which is bared in this painting.
 The solidity of the bed and the book and the gray monochrome wall is a wonderful excuse for the pile of lines that makes up Lugné-Poë, who manages to be both sinuous and angular in equal measure.
 That said, this painting's linework is less an end in itself than Vuillard's means towards pushing every aspect of his composition out onto the picture plane.
 The hard red border around the sitter serves to differentiate figure from ground without — and this is the rub — establishing any sort of hierarchy between them.
-Brushwork furthers this effect: everything is painted with the same lightness of hand and streakiness, but the direction of the grain shifts from background to bedframe to vestments.
-If all of this amounts to something a notch less effective (because a notch dryer, more diagrammatic) than Vuillard's fuller, decorative pictures, it nevertheless demonstrates what the bones of this artist's highest achievements are.
-(2025)
+Brushwork furthers this effect: everything is painted with the same streakiness and lightness of hand, but the direction of the paint’s “grain” shifts between background, bedframe, and vestments.
+If this all amounts to something a notch less effective (because a notch dryer, more diagrammatic) than Vuillard's fuller decorative pictures, it nevertheless shows us what the barest bones of his pictures actually are.
+(TFS, 2025)